sswly/JavaCodeGenerator/README.md

 * Generalization and interface support for class and interface
 * Generate the folder structure according to the package structure in class diagram
 * Embed the method implementation code into the document of method with configurable mark line
-* [TODO] Generate the code comment that follow the Javdoc
+* Generate the code comment that follow the Javdoc define
-  * [TODO] Generate the code comment for class